reflex-dev/reflex-web/docs/getting-started/dashboard_tutorial.md

 The `show_user` render function is also updated to access the data by named attributes, instead of indexing.

+`rx.Base` is also necessary if we want to have a state var that is an iterable with different types.
+For example if we wanted to have `age` as an `int` we would have to use `rx.base` as we could not do this with a state var defined as `list[list[str]]`.

 ```python exec
 class User(rx.Base):
     """The user model."""